 From general travel rewards cards to co-branded airline and hotel cards, Chase offers a variety of consumer and business credit cards, including some of the best $0 annual fee credit cards.
 Among its general travel rewards cards are three separate product families—Ink Business cards, Sapphire cards and Freedom cards.

 Both Freedom cards, as well as three out of the four Ink Business cards, earn Chase Ultimate Rewards points that can be redeemed for cash back only.
-In contrast, both Chase Sapphire cards and the Ink Business Preferred® Credit Card earn Ultimate Rewards points that can be transferred to Chase’s airline and hotel partners for lucrative award travel redemptions.
+In contrast, all three Chase Sapphire cards and the Ink Business Preferred® Credit Card earn Ultimate Rewards points that can be transferred to Chase’s airline and hotel partners for lucrative award travel redemptions.

 However, if you hold a Sapphire card or an Ink Business Preferred card in combination with one of Chase’s cashback cards, you can combine your rewards and then transfer them to Chase’s full range of airline and hotel partners.